Potriashka/firemess/README.md

 # fbv
-It is the terminal messenger developed by Peter Repiev name = input()
+## It is the terminal messenger developed by Peter Repiev
+Special thanks to Bekhruz Niyazov for helping in the development